-Your organization's AOR must submit your complete application package electronically to the EPA through Grants.gov no later than December 20, 2024 at 11:59 PM ET.
+Your organization's AOR must submit your complete application package electronically to the EPA through Grants.gov no later than 11:59 PM ET on March 14, 2025.
 Please allow for enough time to successfully submit your application and allow for unexpected errors that may require you to resubmit.